Jameel Institute: Coursera

 To provide education about the pandemic, the Jameel Institute launched a free massive open online course on Coursera called "Science Matters: Let's Talk About COVID-19".
 The most popular course launched on Coursera in 2020, the Jameel Institute had over 130,000 enrolled learners that year.
 The course was presented by Jameel Institute research lead Professor Helen Ward and deputy director Dr Katharina Hauck, with specific modules in collaboration with other researchers from across Imperial.

 Jameel Institute symposium

 The inaugural symposium, marking the Jameel Institute's first anniversary, took place on 24 November 2020, featuring Dame Sally Davies, former chief medical officer for England, and Professor Esther Duflo, Nobel Prize laureate and co-founder of the Abdul Latif Jameel Poverty Action Lab (J-PAL).
 Prior to the symposium, the Jameel Institute published a recorded discussion between Neil Ferguson, Director of the Jameel Institute, and Tony Blair, former prime minister of the United Kingdom, on the subject of the symposium.

 Faculty and leadership

-The director of the Jameel Institute since its founding is Professor Neil Ferguson, professor of mathematical biology and also director of the MRC Centre for Global Infectious Disease Analysis (MRC GIDA) at Imperial.
+The director of the Jameel Institute since its founding is Professor Neil Ferguson, professor of mathematical biology at Imperial.

 The Jameel Institute has six research leads: